CoffeeIsLife87/OpenRGB-python-FX/README.md

 * Rave (Basically multiple instances of rain with different colors that make a cool effect, Discovered by Saint Mischievous on discord)

+If you would like a specific effect then DM me on discord (CoffeeIsLife)

 ## Usage

 * start the openRGB sdk server, otherwise this *will not work*